SOlar and New Zealand Three phase metering

 Solving the three phase problem

 These two problems are solved with the new range of three phase hybrid inverters from Sigenergy and Sungrow.
 Sungrow has three models available—SG15T, SG20T, and SG25T.
-These provide unbalanced output while grid connected and can supply up to 7.3, 9.7, or 12.2 kW of peak output on each phase.
+These provide unbalanced output while grid connected.
 Sigenergy has three phase models ranging from 10 - 30 kW.

 Problems for three phase properties with EV charging from excess solar